aws/aws-sdk-php/README.md

 // Instantiate an S3 client
 $s3 = Aws::factory('/path/to/config.php')->get('s3');

 // Upload a publicly accessible file.
-File size, file type, and MD5 hash are automatically calculated by the SDK try {
+The file size, file type, and MD5 hash are automatically calculated by the SDK try {
     $s3->putObject(array(
         'Bucket' => 'my-bucket',